ABOUT CITY IMPROVEMENT DISTRICTS

 - The plan is presented to the community at a public meeting.

 - Property owners are lobbied for their support.
-In commercial areas, 51% of property owners’ support is required to establish an SRA.
+In commercial areas, 51% of property owners’ support is required to establish a CID.
 In residential areas, 61% is required.